 11.11.2.2.2 Key establishment with FILS public key authentication

-When performing FILS public key authentication, the non-AP STA begins FILS Key Establishment by first selecting a finite cyclic group from the dot11RSNConfigDLCGroup table.
-It then chooses a random ephemeral private key, uses the selected group's scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key, and chooses a random nonce.

-The STA then constructs an Authentication frame (see 8.3.3.11 (Authentication frame format)) with the
+FILS public key authentication performs key establishment with a Diffie-Hellman exchange.
+Prior to beginning the exchange, the non-AP STA selects a finite cyclic group from the dot11RSNConfigDLCGroup table in which to perform the Diffie-Hellman exchange.
+It then generates a random nonce, generates an ephemeral private key, and uses the selected group's scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key.
+It then constructs an Authentication frame (see 8.3.3.11 (Authentication frame format)) as follows:

-Authentication algorithm number set to <ANA-1> and the Authentication transaction sequence number set to one (1).
+The Authentication algorithm number shall be set to <ANA-1> and the Authentication transaction sequence number shall be set to one (1).

-The random nonce shall be encoded in the FILS nonce field (see 8.4.1.59 (FILS Nonce field)), the FILS authentication type shall be set to indicate FILS public key authentication (2), the chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42 (Finite Cyclic Group field)), and the STA's public key shall be encoded into the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion).
+The random nonce shall be encoded in the FILS nonce field (see 8.4.1.59 (FILS Nonce field))

+The FILS authentication type shall be set to indicate FILS public key authentication (2)

+The chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42 (Finite Cyclic Group field))

+The STA's public key shall be encoded into the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion).

-The STA shall transmit the Authentication frame to the AP.
+The STA shall then transmit the Authentication frame to the AP.

-Upon receipt, the AP processes the STA's Authentication frame.
-First, if the finite cyclic group indicated by the Finite Cyclic Group field is not acceptable, the AP shall respond with an Authentication frame with the status code of 77 (“Authentication is rejected because the offered finite cyclic group is not supported”) and terminate the FILS authentication protocol.
+Upon receipt, the AP processes the STA's Authentication frame as follows:

+If the finite cyclic group indicated by the Finite Cyclic Group field is not acceptable, the AP shall respond with an Authentication frame with the status code of 77 (“Authentication is rejected because the offered finite cyclic group is not supported”) and terminate the FILS authentication protocol.

-If the finite cyclic group is acceptable, the AP shall verify the validity of the STA's public key.
+If the finite cyclic group is acceptable, the AP shall verify the validity of the STA's public key:

-First, the public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5 (Octet string to element conversion).
-Then the public key, as a group element, shall be verified in a group-specific fashion as described in 5.6.2.3 of NIST SP 800-56a-2013.
+The public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5 (Octet string to element conversion).

+The public key, as a group element, shall be verified in a group-specific fashion as described in 5.6.2.3 of NIST SP 800-56a-2013.
 If verification fails, the AP shall terminate the FILS authentication protocol.

+3. The STA’s nonce and validated public key shall be extracted from the Authentication frame.